St. James (provincial electoral district)

-St. James is a provincial electoral division in the Canadian province of Manitoba.
+St. James is a provincial electoral district of Manitoba, Canada.

 Historical riding

 The original St. James riding was established at the province's creation in 1870, and lasted until the election of 1879.
 It was located in what was then a separate community on Winnipeg's periphery.

-List of provincial representatives
+Historical members of the Legislative Assembly

 Modern riding

 The modern St. James riding was created by redistribution in 1957 out of part of Assiniboia, and has formally existed since the provincial election of 1958.
 The riding is located in the western section of Winnipeg.

 St. James is bordered on the east by Wellington, Minto and Wolseley, to the south by Tuxedo, to the north by Wellington and Lakeside, and to the west by Assiniboia and Kirkfield Park.

 The riding's population in 1996 was 20,417.
 In 1999, the average family income was $47,842, and the unemployment rate was 6.20%.
 Almost 19% of St. James's population is over 65 years of age, and almost 38% of dwelling units are rented.

 The service sector accounts for 15% of St. James's industry, following by government services (14%) and manufacturing (13%).

 St. James was a marginal Progressive Conservative/NDP riding for most of its history to 1988.
 It was won in that year by Liberal Paul Edwards, who was elected leader of his party in 1993.
 The NDP recaptured the seat in 1995.